The-Bunker-Fans/SCP-Site-14/README.md

 <p align="center"> <img alt="Space Station 14" width="400" height="400" src="https://github.com/user-attachments/assets/320ad459-8997-4e5b-9f7e-fc7e7d7dcb73" /></p>

-RMC-14 is inspired by CM13, Space Station 13, that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).
+SCP: Site 14 is an SCP-themed fork of RMC14 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).

-The design goal of this fork is to attempt to replicate the feel and experience of CM13, while using SS14 as a foundation.

-This is the primary repo for RMC-14.
+This is the primary repo for SCP: Site 14.
 To prevent people forking Robust Toolbox, a "content" pack is loaded by the client and server.
 This content pack contains everything needed to play the game on one specific server.

-If you want to host or create content for RMC-14, this is the repo you need.
+If you want to host or create content for SCP: Site 14, this is the repo you need.
 It contains both RobustToolbox and the content pack for development of new content packs.

 ## Links